-Except for letters to be filed under seal, letters addressed to judges who accept letters may be filed electronically.
+Letters addressed to judges who accept letters may be filed electronically.
 Parties should consult the assigned judge's Individual Practices to determine if the judge accepts letters at all and, if he or she does, whether the judge has any page limitations on letters and/or requires courtesy copies of letters filed on ECF (and, if so, by what means of delivery).
 All letters addressed to the Court must include a subject line with the case name and docket number (e.g., "Re: Doe v.
 Smith, 13 Civ.
 1234 (ABC)").
 Letters solely between parties or their counsel or otherwise not addressed to the Court may not be filed electronically on ECF (except as exhibits to an otherwise properly filed document).